 Overall, the students "gained an in-depth knowledge of historic figures and present-day leaders and entrepreneurs of African descent that have paved the path for them to fulfill their aspirations," she adds.
 "To see them experience a country on the African continent for the first time and be affirmed in their resilience and brilliance as people of African descent was a major highlight.
 They fully embraced the people and culture of Ghana with plans to stay connected and revisit, which is truly inspiring."

-In New York, the students visited the Schomburg Center for Research in Black Culture, the Weeksville Heritage Center, the African Burial Ground and National Monument, Apt Deco, WeWork Harlem, The Brooklyn Commons and The National Black Theatre.
+In New York, the students visited the Schomburg Center for Research in Black Culture, the Weeksville Heritage Center, the African Burial Ground and National Monument, The Africa Center, Apt Deco, WeWork Harlem, The Brooklyn Commons and The National Black Theatre.

 In Washington D.C., they toured the Smithsonian National Museum of African American History and Culture, the Martin Luther King, Jr. Memorial and Innovation Partners such as The Human Diagnosis Project.
 They visited the African American Studies department at Howard University, kicking off a series of campus tours that would continue in Ghana, where they also met with business leaders at the African Center for Economic Transformation (ACET), Ostec and Airtel Ghana, as well as meeting with entrepreneurs at Impact Hub Accra.

 “Know your history, to know where you are going”